BenderScript/envoybigbook/README.md

 I decide to compile each example as best as I could to help others going through the same pains since documentation is at times fragmented and incomplete.

-Please be aware that all these examples were tested on **AWS Ubuntu 18.04**
+Please be aware that all these examples were tested on **AWS Ubuntu 18.04.03**

 ## Envoy Resources

 Started a new document on Envoy Resources such as [videos](resources.md)

+*Notice: Updating Examples for Envoy 1.13.0*

 ## 1. Examples: